NapoleonWils0n/kodi-playercorefactory/linux/ssh-ffmpeg/README.md

 ## playercorefactory.xml

+copy the ssh section of the playercorefactory.xml to your playercorefactory.xml

 edit the playercorefactory.xml and change user@sshserver to the username and server domain name or ip address
 you can also use a hostname defined in your ~/.ssh/config instead of the username@sshserver syntax

 ### Command line